 Looking for more meal inspiration?
 Subscribe to our newsletter for weekly recipe roundups, straight to your inbox!
 Follow us on our socials, on Instagram, Pinterest and Facebook!
 If you try one of our recipes, let us know how it was by rating and commenting!

-Air fryer Spiral Ham {Orange Brown Sugar Glaze}
+Air fryer Glazed Spiral Ham

 Ingredients

-- 3 lb Spiral ham cooked
+- 7 lb Spiral ham - cooked, bone-in

 - 1 tablespoon Dijon mustard